Active Structure Learning of Bayesian Networks in an Observational Setting: A Class of Stable Distributions

 In this section, we give an explicit construction of a family of distributions that are stable according to \defref{gammastable}.
 The construction starts with a distribution with a unique optimal EC, and augments it with a noisy version of one of its variables.
 This leads to a structure learning problem in which most variable dependencies are easy to identify, but it is difficult to discern between the two versions of the noisy variable.
 In this situation, the advantage of \algname\ is manifested, since it can request more samples from the families that are more difficult to choose from.

-Let $\cD_1$ be a distribution over a finite set of at least $k$ variables $\mathbf{X}_1$, which satisfies the following properties for some values $\beta,\alpha > 0$. \begin{enumerate}[label=(\Roman*)] \item $\cD_1$ has a unique optimal EC, and the difference in scores between this EC and the next-best EC is at least $\beta$. \item $\xa$ does not have children in any of the structures in the optimal EC \item $H(\xa \mid \mathbf{X}_1 \setminus \{\xa\}) = \alpha$. \end{enumerate} Property \ref{xdchildless} holds, for instance, in the case that the optimal EC includes a graph in which $\xa$ has no children and no edges between any of its parents.
+Let $\cD_1$ be a distribution over a finite set of at least $k$ variables $\mathbf{X}_1$, one of which is denoted $X_a$, which satisfies the following properties for some values $\beta,\alpha > 0$. \begin{enumerate}[label=(\Roman*)] \item $\cD_1$ has a unique optimal EC, and the difference in scores between this EC and the next-best EC is at least $\beta$. \item $\xa\in\mathbf{X}_1$ does not have children in any of the structures in the optimal EC \item $H(\xa \mid \mathbf{X}_1 \setminus \{\xa\}) = \alpha$. \end{enumerate} Property \ref{xdchildless} holds, for instance, in the case that the optimal EC includes a graph in which $\xa$ has no children and no edges between any of its parents (see \figref{stable_illustration} for illustration).
 By \thmref{vstructures}, in this case, $\xa$ is the child in a v-structure with each two of its parents, and since v-structures are preserved within the optimal EC, $\xa$ has no children in any of the equivalent structures.

 We now define a distribution which is similar to $\cD_1$, except that $\xa$ has a slightly noisy copy, denoted $\xb$.
 Let the set of variables be $\mathbf{X} := \mathbf{X}_1 \cup \{ \xb\} $, and set $d := |\mathbf{X}|$.
 For any $\lambda \in\left(0,\min(\alpha,\frac{\beta}{3d})\right)$, we define the distribution $\cD_2(\lambda)$ of $\mathbf{X}$ in which the marginal of $\cD_2(\lambda)$ over $\mathbf{X}_1$ is $\cD_1$, and $\xb$ is defined as follows: \begin{enumerate}[label=(\Roman*)] \item $\xb$ is an independently noisy version of $\xa$.
-Formally, there is a hidden Bernoulli variable $C$ which is independent of $\mathbf{X}_1$, such that $\P[\xb = \xa \mid C = 1] = 1$, and $(\xb \bot \mathbf{X}_1) \mid C=0$. \item The probability $P(C = 1)$ is such that $\max(H(\xb \mid \xa) ,H(\xa\mid \xb))=\lambda$. \end{enumerate}
+Formally, there is a hidden Bernoulli variable $C$ which is independent of $\mathbf{X}_1$, such that $P(\xb = \xa \mid C = 1) = 1$, and $(\xb \bot \mathbf{X}_1) \mid C=0$. \item The probability $P(C = 1)$ is such that $\max(H(\xb \mid \xa) ,H(\xa\mid \xb))=\lambda$. \end{enumerate}

 The following theorem shows that $\cD_2$ is stable where the set $V$ includes all but one variable.
 Thus, \thmref{stableimprove} holds with $q = 1$, leading to a sample complexity improvement factor as large as $\widetilde{\Omega}(d^3)$ for this construction.